-If you’re interested in trading stocks and ETFs, both services are quite good.
+If you’re mainly interested in trading US stocks and ETFs, both services are quite good.
 Webull’s stock screener can be helpful for self-directed traders who want to find their own stock ideas.
 On the other hand, Moomoo’s social network may be better for traders who prefer to find ideas by following other traders and want the feedback that comes with likes and comments.

-Finally, if you want to trade inside an IRA, Webull is the better choice.
+If you want to trade inside an IRA, Webull is the better choice.
 Moomoo does not offer retirement investing accounts at this time.